John Lee Tae-seok

 John Lee Tae-seok, SDB (October 17, 1962 – January 14, 2010) was a South Korean Catholic missionary priest, teacher, architect, doctor, and brass band conductor.

 Early life

 Lee was born in Busan, South Korea.

 Born among 10 siblings in Nambumin-dong, Busan, he was baptized as an infant by 'Father Aloisio Schwarz' at Songdo Cathedral.
-At the age of nine (1970), his father died, and his mother sewed at Jagalchi Market and raised her children.
-When he was in elementary school, he saw the movie "MOLOKAI," which is about the lives of Hansen's disease patients abandoned on Hawaii's Molokai Island and Belgian missionary Damian.
+At the age of nine, his father died, and his mother continued to raise her children.
+When he was in elementary school, he saw the movie "Molokai," which is about the lives of Hansen's disease patients abandoned on Hawaii's Molokai Island and Belgian missionary Damian.
 After this experience, he promised to live the same life as Father Damian.
-During his school days, he continued religious activities such as Sunday school teachers, youth associations, student council, choir, and acolyte (the role of helping priests) in Songdo Cathedral.
+During his school days, he continued religious activities such as Sunday school teaching, youth associations, student council, choir, and acolyte (the role of helping priests) in Songdo Cathedral.